cjacker/opensource-toolchain-bouffalo-lab/m1s_linux_firmware/README.md

 tio -b 2000000 /dev/ttyUSB0
 ```

-2. Reset M1S Dock by pressing RST key, you will receive boot msgs.
+2. Reset M1S Dock by pressing RST button, you will receive boot msgs.

 3. Login as `root`.